 Who teaches this course?

-This class is a team-taught course that includes two instructors (Dr. Hard & Dr. Grisham), two teaching coordinators (Margaret Maples & Patrick Gilbert Reyes) who keeps us all organized, and the Costanzo Teaching Fellows: a team of undergraduates who are specially trained to lead discussion sections for this course.
+This class is a team-taught course that includes two instructors (Dr. Hard & Dr. Grisham), two teaching coordinators (Margaret Maples & Christina Yu) who keep us all organized, and the Costanzo Teaching Fellows: a team of undergraduates who are specially trained to lead discussion sections for this course.

 If you want to get in touch with Drs.
 Hard or Grisham or one of the teaching coordinators, email us at psy101@duke.edu